SevenSecrets/CV/README.md

 #### Other qualifications

-- Introduction to Java and Introduction to C++ from City, University of London 2017
+- Introduction to Object-Oriented Programming and Java, and Introduction to C++ from City, University of London 2017

 ## Experience